NAZIS BET BIG, WIN BIG AT BALLOT BOX

 The Rise of der Fuehrer Adolf Hitler, 1930–1934

-Left: Newly appointed Chancellor Adolf Hitler at the window of the Reich Chancellery on Berlin’s Wilhelmstrasse (government district) receiving ovations on the evening of January 30, 1933.
-President Paul von Hindenburg (elected second president of the Weimar Republic in 1925) was no admirer of Hitler and initially refused to name him chancellor.
+Left: Newly appointed Chancellor Hitler at the window of the Reich Chancellery on Berlin’s Wilhelmstrasse (government district) receiving ovations on the evening of January 30, 1933.
+President Hindenburg (elected second president of the Weimar Republic in 1925) was no admirer of Hitler and initially refused to name him chancellor.
 Instead, he appointed fellow army officer Maj.
 Gen. Kurt von Schleicher to the position.
-(Schleicher lasted all of two months in the position, from December 3, 1932, to January 28, 1933.)
-Political intrigue, cabinet crises, and backroom negotiations prompted an exasperated Hindenburg to end government instability by appointing Hitler to head a new cabinet and naming ex-Chancellor Franz von Papen (in office from June 1 to November 17, 1932) as vice-chancellor, with the understanding that Papen would act as a “check” on Hitler’s more disturbing tendencies and encourage him to tamp down on the lawlessness and ruthlessness of the SA, his party’s paramilitary hooligans.
+(Schleicher lasted all of 2 months in the position, from December 3, 1932, to January 28, 1933.)
+Political intrigue, cabinet crises, and backroom negotiations prompted an exasperated Hindenburg to end government instability by appointing Hitler to head a new cabinet and naming ex-Chancellor Franz von Papen (in office from June 1 to November 17, 1932) as vice-chancellor, with the understanding that von Papen would act as a “check” on Hitler’s more disturbing tendencies and encourage him to tamp down on the lawlessness and ruthlessness of the SA, his party’s paramilitary hooligans.

 Right: Hindenburg and Hitler on March 21, 1933, known as the “Day of Potsdam.”
 On that day the newly elected Reichstag was constituted with an opening ceremony in Potsdam’s Baroque Garrison Church.
 (A new venue was made necessary by the Reichstag fire on February 27, 1933.)
 The Potsdam gala was a Nazi propaganda pitch to demonstrate unity between the Hitler’s populist movement and the old aristocratic, conservative, and Prussian military elite represented by Hindenburg.